Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Research Objectives and Motivation

-This paper aims to characterize what information a fully-passive attacker can infer by analyzing encrypted Matter traffic.

-To this aim, we first investigate the presence of recurrent patterns in the encrypted Matter traffic.
+As summarized in the introduction, this paper aims to characterize what information a fully-passive attacker can infer by analyzing encrypted Matter traffic.
+We break down our overarching MRQ into two separate sub-questions.
+We first investigate the presence of recurrent patterns in the encrypted Matter traffic.
 This is captured by RQ1:

-Existing correlations among patterns of encrypted Matter traffic and interactions among devices could represent an effective way for an attacker to monitor the environment with no existing authorization.
+Existing patterns in encrypted Matter traffic and interactions among devices could represent an effective way for an attacker to monitor the environment with no existing authorization and even without seeing the deployment or knowing which devices are operated.
 Such monitoring could lead to further physical damage.
-For example, the existence of a pattern in network traffic indicating the absence of people in a room could inform an intruder about specific unattended places in homes or offices, serving as the best physical entry points into the area.
+For example, the existence of a pattern in network traffic indicating the absence of people in a room could inform an intruder about unattended places in homes or offices, serving as the best physical entry points into the area.
+Therefore, it is important to characterize how accurately a passive attacker can identify interaction types by only using metadata of encrypted Matter traffic.

-Moreover, we investigate to what extent the patterns identified as part of RQ1 can be related to the presence of specific types of IoT device in the monitored environment.
+Moreover, we investigate to what extent such patterns (RQ1) can be related to specific types of IoT devices in the monitored environment.
 This is captured by RQ2:

-The existence of patterns in the encrypted Matter traffic indicating the presence of specific device types could represent an effective source of information for a passive attacker to characterize the digital threat surface of the environment.
-For example, knowing that access to an area is regulated through a smart lock, an attacker could better focus efforts to get unauthorized physical access by exploiting the presence of such a device (e.g., by performing attacks targeted to that specific device type).
-Moreover, the availability of information about deployed device types could also be used for unauthorized profiling of users, leading to the exposure of personal preferences and thus privacy breaches.
+The presence of specific device types could represent an effective information for a passive attacker to characterize the digital threat surface of the environment.
+For example, inferring that access to an area is regulated through a smart lock, an attacker could better focus efforts to get unauthorized physical access by exploiting the presence of such a device (e.g., by performing attacks targeted to that specific device type).
+Moreover, this information could also be used for unauthorized profiling of users, leading to the exposure of personal preferences and, thus, privacy and regulatory breaches.

-Overall, investigating to what extent encrypted Matter traffic could leak information about interactions and device types could inform users regarding their exposure when using such devices at home or office, helping to better prepare for mitigation.
+Overall, investigating to what extent encrypted Matter traffic could leak information about interactions and device types could inform users about their exposure when using such devices at home or office, better preparing for mitigation.